The Case for Push Notifications: Improving Employee Experience

 Show me the Data

-And what results can you expect?
-Well, qualitatively you can expect a more engaged, informed, and culturally aligned workforce.
-Quantitatively, you can expect a massive increase in engagement.
+So, what results can you expect from using push notifications strategically?
+Qualitatively, you can expect a more engaged, informed, and culturally aligned workforce.
+Quantitatively, you can expect a massive increase in employee engagement.

-Here’s a manufacturing company with 3,100 employees.
+Let me show you an example.
+Here’s a manufacturing company we work with that has 3,100 employees.
 They sent one push notification this past month, can you guess which day that was?

 And here’s a smaller client that has utilized push notifications as a key component of their communication strategy over the past year.
 Again, I’m sure I don’t need to highlight where the pushes have been used: